sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 Some services are **Always Free**, which indicates the service is offering a service plan that comes free of additional charges, as it is already included in your overall SAP BTP contract.

-The consumption-based models Pay-As-You-Go (PAYG) and Cloud Platform Enterprise Agreement (CPEA) offer, in addition, **Free Tier Service Plans** for specific services.
+TThe consumption-based models Pay-As-You-Go (PAYG) and SAP BTP Enterprise Agreement (BTPEA) / Cloud Platform Enterprise Agreement (CPEA) offer, in addition, **Free Tier Service Plans** for specific services.

 Free Tier Service Plans provide you an easy way to trial certain SAP services within your enterprise account, free of charge to see if they can meet your needs.